akouz/HBus/Protocol/README.md

 ```
 81 04 04 00 10 D2 69 00  23 2C DC AE 02 01 01 00  00 01 01 0A 01 00
 ```
+Please note a 16 sec mismatch between TS of node 0x0404 (0x232CDC9E from NodeTest on PC) and TS of node 0x0010 (0x232CDCAE from HBus Gateway).
+Unfortunatelly PC time is not accurate.

 ## [2] STATUS

 Request from Node A to Node B